oberien/refunct-tas/lua-api.md

   the passed float values in degrees.
   This is done by memory-editing the values and is therefore super consistent.
   It should be preferred over `__move_mouse` for the time being.
-  Pitch is the x-axis with positive values turning right and negative ones turning left.
-  Yaw is the y-axis with positive values making the character look down and negative values look up.
 * `__wait_for_new_game()`: This function does what its name says:
   It stops execution of the lua script until the `New Game` button was clicked in Refunct.